 - Seasonings - Paprika, garlic powder, and onion salt.
 You can also include salt and pepper to taste.

-Recipe Step-By-Step Directions:
+Step-By-Step Photos and Directions:

 If using a Vitamix, add all ingredients and blend until smooth.
 Allow the batter to sit for 10-15 minutes in the refrigerator.

 Step 6: Gently separate the onion into rings.
-Pressing down on the more narrow end makes it easier, and you won't rip the onions this way.
+Pressing down on the more narrow end makes it easier, and you won’t rip the onions this way.
+Pat the onion rings down with a paper towel to remove moisture.

-While the batter is chilling in the refrigerator, heat oil in your 12-inch cast-iron skillet or Dutch oven.
+While the batter is chilling in the refrigerator, heat the oil in your 12-inch cast-iron skillet or Dutch oven.
 I tend to use a Dutch oven if I am frying inside.
 The sides are higher, so there is less mess.
 If I am frying outside and using the side burner on my grill, I use my cast-iron skillet.
-You will want your oil to be around 375º F.
+You will want your oil to be around 375ยบ F.

 Step 7: Carefully dip the onion rings into the batter.
-Be sure the batter coats all areas of the onion ring.
+Be sure the batter coats all areas of the onion ring!

 Step 10: Quickly move the fried onion rings to a paper towel-lined plate so the excess oil can be absorbed.
 Continue until all of the onion rings are fried.